IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Cyclotron

 The exit point of the spiral inflector is also the starting point of acceleration in the Central Region (CR) of the cyclotron.
 First turn acceleration is then achieved by the dee tips extending into recesses in the spiral inflector housing.
 The shapes of the dee tips and the spiral inflector housing have been designed to guide the particles from the spiral inflector exit to the acceleration region while providing the necessary energy gain and beam focusing.

 The central region and the spiral inflector must be designed carefully and together because they have strong interplay.
-This procedure has already undergone one past iteration in the summers of 2013 and 2014 at Best Cyclotron Systems Inc. In the following sections, we will discuss improvements to this design which will be incorporated into the preliminary design for the full IsoDAR machine.
+This procedure has already undergone one past iteration in the summers of 2013 and 2014 at BCSI.
+In the following sections, we will discuss improvements to this design which will be incorporated into the preliminary design for the full IsoDAR machine.

-\subsection{Spiral Inflector Overview \& Design Considerations}
+\subsubsection{Spiral Inflector Overview \& Design Considerations}

-The axial injection of the ionized beam into a cyclotron is realized using an electrostatic device called a spiral inflector, which consists of two curved electrode deflectors (see Figure~\ref{fig:bcs_inflector_opal}).
+The axial injection of the ionized beam into a cyclotron is realized using an electrostatic device called a spiral inflector, which consists of two curved electrode deflectors (see Fig.~\ref{fig:bcs_inflector_opal}).
 The electrostatic potential between these electrodes is able to bend the beam 90\degree from the axial line to the median plane of the cyclotron.
 The helical trajectory of the beam is determined both by the shape of the electrodes, the electrode potentials, and by the magnetic field of the cyclotron as the beam is bent into the median plane.
 In order to isolate the inflector region from external fields as much as possible, grounded entrance and exit apertures and a grounded copper housing are also included.

 An ideal spiral inflector would do nothing more than rotate the beam by 90\degree, introducing no additional beam divergence or losses and seamlessly merging with initial accelerating in the central region.
 Further, in order to achieve this degree of bending in the small space of the central region, $\mathcal{O}(kV)$ potentials are required, so it is important to minimize or even eliminate any \htp impact on the electrodes to prevent sparking.